schinery/grape/README.md

 ## Content-type

 Content-type is set by the formatter.
-You can override the content-type of the response at runtime by setting the `Content-Type` header.
+You can override the content-type of the response at runtime by setting the `content-type` header.

 ```ruby
 class API < Grape::API